Cover of The White Doll's Secret

 Quando Maya descobre uma antiga boneca de porcelana branca escondida no sótão da sua avó, nunca imagina que isso mudaria a sua vida para sempre.
 Mas alguns segredos estão destinados a ser descobertos, e esta boneca tem esperado pacientemente pela pessoa certa para revelar o seu passado misterioso.

-Emma morava numa casa pequena com a sua avó.
+Emma morava em uma casinha com a avó.

 Emma lived in a small house with her grandmother.